Mirages: On Anthropomorphism in Dialogue Systems: Introduction

 \section{Introduction}

-Automated dialogue or `conversational AI' systems are becoming increasingly ubiquitous.
-As these systems and their outputs become more sophisticated, there is increased risk that they are mistaken for having been produced by humans, are anthropomorphised, and for people to personify them.
-Assigning human characteristics to dialogue systems can have consequences ranging from the relatively benign, e.g. referring to automated systems by gender, to the disastrous, e.g., people following the advice or instructions of a system to do harm.\footnote{While high performing dialogue systems have only recently been introduced to the public domain, there has already been a case of a person committing suicide, allegedly as a consequence of interaction with such a system~\citep{lovens-2023-sans}.} It is therefore important to consider how dialogue systems are designed, built, and presented in order to minimise the potential risks.
+Automated dialogue or `conversational AI' systems are increasingly being introduced to the fabric of society, and quickly becoming ubiquitous.
+As the capabilities of such systems increase, so does the risk that their outputs are mistaken for human-productions, and that they are anthropomorphised and personified by people~\cite{unesco-2019}.

+Assigning human characteristics to dialogue systems can have consequences ranging from the relatively benign, e.g. referring to automated systems by gender~\cite{abercrombie-etal-2021-alexa}, to the disastrous, e.g. people following the advice or instructions of a system to do harm~\cite{dinan-etal-2022-safetykit}.\footnote{While high performing dialogue systems have only recently been introduced to the public domain, there has already been a case of a person committing suicide, allegedly as a consequence of interaction with such a system~\citep{lovens-2023-sans}.} It is therefore important to consider how dialogue systems are designed and presented in order to mitigate risks associated with their introduction to society.

-Recognising such dangers, legislation prohibiting automated voice systems from giving the appearance of being human has been passed~\citep{bill,lieu-2018-google}, in addition to the potential applicability of pre-existing legislation on deceptive trade practices~\cite{atleson-2023-chatbots}.
-Wider regulation has also been proposed, e.g. requirements to explicitly (red) flag automated systems to users~\citep{walsh-2016-turing} or make transparent the machine nature of manufactured items~\cite{boden-etal-2017-principles}.
-While some developers attempt to limit anthropomorphic cues in the output of their systems~\citep[e.g.][]{glaese-etal-2022-improving}, user engagement remains a strong motivation for creating humanlike systems~\citep{araujo-2018-living,wagnerItHumanRole}.
+Recognising such dangers, legislation has been passed to prohibit automated voice systems from presenting as humans~\cite{bill} and pre-existing legislation on deceptive trade practices may also apply~\cite{atleson-2023-chatbots}.
+Research has also called for wider regulation, e.g. requiring explicit (red) flagging of automated systems~\cite{walsh-2016-turing} or clarification of the machine nature of manufactured items~\cite{boden-etal-2017-principles}.

+While some developers seek to limit anthropomorphic cues in system outputs~\citep[e.g.][]{glaese-etal-2022-improving}, user engagement can be a strong motivation for creating humanlike systems~\citep{araujo-2018-living,wagnerItHumanRole}.
+As a result, despite appearing to be controlled for such cues, the outputs of systems often retain many anthropomorphic linguistic features, as shown in Figure \ref{fig:intro}.